harjomand/Portfolio/README.md

 * Results: Parallel analysis suggests that the number of factors = NA and the number of components = 0 .
 The analysis recommends that no factors be used - FA is not appropriate for this data.
 The scree plot shows that the observed eigen values for the first 2 components (1.632 and 1.540) are both greater than the mean of the simulate data sets (1.421 and 1.097).
 However, there is quite a bit of variation in the simulated data sets, creating large standard deviations around the means.
 The 95th percentile value for component 1 (1.665) is greater than the observed eigen value.
 Interestingly the 95th percentile value for component 2 (1.256) is below the observed eigen value, however since the first component is not feasible we cannot consider the second component.

 * Techniques:
-   - Multivariate Analysis Of Variance (MANOVA), Principal Component Analysis (PCA), Factor Analysis, and Parallel Analysis
+   - Multivariate Analysis Of Variance (MANOVA)
+   - Principal Component Analysis (PCA)
+   - Factor Analysis, and Parallel Analysis

 * Tools :
    - **R**: MVN,car, and psych